structure and function of the respiratory system

 • transverse section- usually round with relatively thick wall

-• thick, dominated by smooth muscle cells and elastic fibre in tunica media. has externall elastic membrane
+• thick, dominated by smooth circular muscle cells and elastic fibre in tunica media. has externall elastic membrane

 • tunica externa- collagen and elastic fibres, nerve terminals, vasa vasorum

-<ul><li><p>transverse section- usually round with relatively thick wall</p></li><li><p>rippled tunica intima and has internal elastic membrane</p></li><li><p>thick, dominated by smooth muscle cells and elastic fibre in tunica media. has externall elastic membrane</p></li><li><p>tunica externa- collagen and elastic fibres, nerve terminals, vasa vasorum</p></li></ul><p></p>
+<ul><li><p>transverse section- usually round with relatively thick wall</p></li><li><p><strong>rippled tunica intima </strong>and has<strong> internal elastic membrane. single layer of endothelial cells, simple squamous</strong></p></li><li><p>thick, dominated by smooth circular muscle cells and elastic fibre in tunica media. has externall elastic membrane</p></li><li><p>tunica externa- collagen and elastic fibres, nerve terminals, vasa vasorum</p></li></ul><p></p>

 42